meta-rti/Basic-Video-Call/Group-Video/OpenVideoCall-iOS/guide.md

     }
 ```

 The `speakerEnabled` variable is set to `true` by default.
-When this variable is set, the `speakerButton` image is updated and the speakerphone is enabled/disabled using `agoraKit.setEnableSpeakerphone()`.
+When this variable is set, the `speakerButton` image is updated and the speakerphone is enabled/disabled using `wujiKit.setEnableSpeakerphone()`.

 ``` Swift
     //MARK: speaker